-Once a person is diagnosed with alcoholic liver disease at any stage, it is recommended to never resume drinking.
+Once a doctor diagnoses a person with alcoholic liver disease at any stage, they will recommend them to never resume drinking.
 Any conditions that have reversed will typically return once drinking restarts.

-Cognitive behavioral therapy (CBT) and medications called benzodiazepines can be used to ease withdrawal symptoms in a person with alcohol dependency.
+Cognitive behavioral therapy (CBT) and medications called benzodiazepines can ease withdrawal symptoms in a person with alcohol dependency.
 People with severe alcohol dependency may stay at an inpatient rehabilitation facility for closer monitoring.

 Ongoing therapy may then be required to prevent a relapse into drinking alcohol.
-Medications such as acamprosate, naltrexone, topiramate, baclofen, and disulfiram can also be used to help prevent relapse.
+Medications can also prevent relapse, such as:

 Other medications that show potential for treatment and are currently being studied include:

-Liver transplant is a complicated procedure that depends on a donor being available.
-Anti-rejection medications given after transplant can increase the risk of serious infections and certain cancers.
+Antirejection medications after transplant can increase the risk of serious infections and certain cancers.